 - Display - This tag groups all traffic from a specific effort, such as a seasonal promotion, in your analytics tool and answers the "Why is the traffic coming to me?" question.

 - Source - This tag tells you which website/referrer is sending you traffic, such as a search engine or partner like Privy, and answers the "Where is the traffic coming from?" question.

 - Medium - This tag tells you the type of marketing medium that included the tracked link, such as a social post or email, and answers the "How is the traffic getting to me?" question.

 Each of these tags is added to your original link, which is known as the Destination URL.
 When combined, the destination URL and tags reveal a particular journey.
 For example:

 How do Privy emails use tags?

-Privy automatically adds the Campaign, Source, and Medium UTM tags to the links in your email, including links assigned to buttons, images, and text.
+Privy automatically adds the Display, Source, and Medium UTM tags to the links in your email, including links assigned to buttons, images, and text.

 What will the tags look like?